 People with pica crave and consume nonfood items.
 Examples of such items include:

 - laundry detergent

 Pica can start in childhood or adulthood.
-According to one study, the disorder occurs most frequently in the following people:
+According to one

 - pregnant women

 - children who are deficient in iron and zinc

 Pica can cause serious and potentially life threatening complications.
 Examples include:

 Avoidant restrictive food intake disorder (ARFID), which people previously called selective eating disorder, is similar to anorexia in that it involves restricting calorie consumption.